toolleeo/cli-apps/README.md

 ## <a name="password-manager"></a>Password managers

+* [Bitwarden CLI](https://bitwarden.com/help/cli/) - Command-line interface for Bitwarden, a multi-platform password manager targeted to companies and enterprises.
 * [cpass](https://github.com/OliverLew/cpass) - Another console UI for pass.
 * [dpg](https://github.com/62726164/dpg) - The Deterministic Password Generator - Generates passwords based on a master password and the indication of the website/service/username, without the need of storing anything.
 * [gopass](https://www.gopass.pw/) - gopass is a rewrite of the pass password manager in Go with the aim of making it cross-platform and adding additional features.
 The target audience are professional developers and sysadmins (and especially teams of those) who are well versed with a command line interface.